bigin/Scriptor/README.md

 You have a variety of options and a fun API for custom module development.
 The front-end and admin panel are simply designed and consist only of modules and templates.

 #### You have total freedom:
 Use the default theme or create your own, as simple as you like.
-Or hook into the admin methods and change their logic to your needs.
+Write custom modules or hook into the admin methods and change their logic to your needs.

 ### Install Requirements